The Angel Next Door Spoils Me Rotten: Characters

-The protagonist of the series, an awkward and lonely high school boy who lives alone in a small apartment.
+The male protagonist of the series, an awkward and lonely high school boy who lives alone in a small apartment.
 Because he is not good at organizing things, he often eats out or buys food from convenience stores.
 He starts to fall in love with Mahiru as he spends time with her, but constantly reminds himself not to as they are not dating, and out of fear of her rejecting him.
 By the end of the first season, he finally confesses his love to Mahiru and they begin dating.